Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 as shown in the image below.

 The Connection Matrix defines what electrical conditions are checked for on the schematic, note that the Unconnected - Passive Pin setting is being changed.

-- Click on this intersection box until it turns Orange (as shown in the image above), so that an error will be generated for unconnected passive pins when the project is compiled.
-You will purposely create an instance of this error later in the tutorial.
+- Click on this intersection box until it turns Yellow (as shown in the image above), so that a warning will be generated for unconnected passive pins when the project is compiled.
+You will purposely create an instance of this error later in the

 Configuring the Class Generation